magento/devdocs/src/guides/v2.3/comp-mgr/upgrade-best-practices.md

 *  **API Extensibility**.
 Use [GraphQL]({{page.baseurl}}/graphql/index.html) to extend Web API layer by evolving the graph data model and executing lambda functions directly from the graph layer.

 *  **Adobe I/O middleware and services**.
 Connect your systems with {{site.data.var.ee}} using Adobe's middleware and a suite of app connections built on [Adobe I/O](https://www.adobe.io/).
-In addition,you can extend core platform capabilities by overwriting the default behavior with your own business logic that runs on Adobe I/O.
+In addition, you can extend core platform capabilities by overwriting the default behavior with your own business logic that runs on Adobe I/O.

 ### Planning upgrades

 As we continually expand the capabilities of {{site.data.var.ee}}, it is critical that you develop on the latest available release and define an upgrade strategy into your project plans.
 Doing so helps you remain secure, compliant, and up-to-date on the latest enhancements that allow you to grow sales faster, operate more effectively, and stay ahead of your competition now and into the future.

-To help you plan and budget for upgrades you should monitor our [Release schedule]({{site.baseurl}}/release), you should plan upgrade tasks within your team's backlog ahead of time.
+To help you plan and budget for upgrades, you should monitor our [Release schedule]({{site.baseurl}}/release).
+Plan upgrade tasks within your team's backlog ahead of time.
 Aim to complete this work with GA.

 *  Use the pre-release version to learn about each new release.
 Pre-release is General Availability code that is available to {{site.data.var.ee}} merchants and all partners two weeks before General Availability.
 If you have multiple stores, use the pre-release on your base store and verify that your custom modules and themes are compatible with it.